DIAGNijmegen/AbdomenMRUS-prostate-segmentation/inference/README.md

 ./build.sh
 ```

-This builds the Docker container named `picai_prostate_segmentation_processor`, which can be used for inference.
+This builds the Docker container named `joeranbosma/picai_prostate_segmentation_processor`, which can be used for inference.
 To perform inference, prepare the case in the same format as the [test case](../test/):

 ```bash